DavidFW1960/bom_forecast/README.md

 - A name is optional but if multiple BOM weather stations are used a name will be required.
 - The sensor checks for new data every minute, starting 30 minutes after the timestamp of the most recent data as the data is updated every half-hour.

+Thanks to @exxamalte for the code assistance to enable the new conditions. (uv_alert & fire_danger)

 ## Manual Installation
 To add the BOM weather observation to your installation, create this folder structure in your /config directory:
 - “custom_components/bom_forecast”.